sanderslab/sanderslab.github.io/_pages/research.md

 ## Research

 ---
+#### Toffler scholarship in neuroscience
+We are grateful for funding from the Karen Toffler Charitable Trust.
+Please see [biography](https://tofflertrust.org/dr-vijaya-kolachalama/) for more details.

+---
 #### An interpretable deep neural network for Alzheimer's disease classification
 This work was published in [Brain](https://doi.org/10.1093/brain/awaa137), a journal of Neurology in 2020.